khanshoaib3/minecraft-access/docs/faq.md

 ## Is the mod enough to play the game normally?

-Overall, the mod is enough for basic playing, but that doesn't mean you can play it as well as a sighted player, for now at least.
+yes and no. Overall, the mod is enough for basic playing, but that doesn't mean you can play it as well as a sighted player, for now at least.

 We can claim that the current functionality of the mod is sufficient for normal play, given that even totally blind users have already played with the help of this mod.
-Some of them are streaming, so you can listen to the uploaded videos: [Logic Pro X Gaming](https://www.youtube.com/@LogicProXGaming/search?query=minecraft), [TrueBlindGaming](https://www.youtube.com/@TrueBlindGaming/search?query=minecraft).
+Some of them are publishing their experiences, you can listen to the uploaded videos at: [Logic Pro X Gaming](https://www.youtube.com/@LogicProXGaming/search?query=minecraft) and [TrueBlindGaming](https://www.youtube.com/@TrueBlindGaming/search?query=minecraft).

 The mod primarily borrows the help of a screen reader to describe the game interface, and incorporates sound cues to provide orientation perception in this 3D world.
 Currently, the Mod has implemented such functions as `Read Crosshair` (read out blocks and creatures you're pointing at), `100% accessibility for all screens`, `Camera Controls`, and `Mouse Simulation` with keyboard, `Points of Interest` (scan nearby special blocks and creatures and lock on them), and a new F4 `Narrator Menu` which contains assistant functions like "Read Light Level", "Find Closest Water Source", etc.